-I have always been curious about the right and the left brain, the balance between creativity and structure.
-I believe that creativity is empowering and with it we can see and understand the world in many different ways; creativity enables us to formulate ideas and solutions to problems in unexpected ways.
-On the other hand, structure makes our solutions logical, solid and long-standing.
-Structure enables us to communicate and understand each other and work together.
-Creativity and structure are evident qualities that go beyond the practice of Engineering.
-For example, these are found in classical music where, all the voices, all the echos, every part coming in and out just at the right time, all and every part always contributing, supporting, and enhancing the final result.
+Creativity for me is to see and understand the world in a very personal and unique way; while structure provides tools to communicate, understand each other, and work together.
+Both creativity and structure can be found beyond the realm of Engineering.
+For example, in classical music: all the voices, all the echos, every part coming in and out just at the right time, all and every part always contributing, supporting, and enhancing the final result.

 During my post-doctoral fellowship I implemented two projects on the application of deep learning in medical imaging.
 The first project dealt wit the automatic recognition of anatomy in ultrasound (more info here).
 The second one, with the prediction of tissue features (histopathology) from magnetic resonance imaging.

 In November 2016, I joined Awake Labs.
 I worked almost a year in a very exciting project to create technology for people with Autism.
 This project was very close to my heart, as it is something that was part of my life growing up.
 I am very grateful for the personal and professional lessons learned during this time.

 In July 2018 I co-founded EZRA with Emi Gal.
 Our mission is simple: help everybody in the world to find cancer early.
 We have a fantastic team and I am convinced that we can make our mark in society for the better.
 Very exciting times!